 Modifications to the

-the end time.
-To avoid unpredictable results after you make
+new timer for the end time.
+To avoid unpredictable results

 The timer baseline (“time zero”) occurs at